 A person who is employed by and receives salary from Centurion Apartment REIT, the Asset Manager or its affiliated companies will not receive any remuneration from Centurion Apartment REIT for serving as a Trustee or senior officer.
-The Independent Trustees of the REIT are paid Trustee fees of \$36,000 each per annum.
+The Independent Trustees of the REIT are paid Trustee fees of \$6a minimum of \$60,000 each per annum.
+The 2020 Trustee compensation is currently under review.